MarcusGrass/MarcusGrass.github.io/pages/projects/StaticPie.md

 ```

 ## Relocation
-Now that basic debug-printing is possible we can start working on relocating the addresses.
+Now that basic debug-printing is possible work to relocate the addresses can begin.

 I previously had written some code the extract `aux`-values, but now that code needs to run without using any
 non-inlined functions or variables.